Residents and clinical fellows

 TOW code 12 is for residents and fellows who do not moonlight.
 Extra resident shifts are not considered moonlighting and are included under this code.

-TOW code 14 is for residents who do occasional moonlighting (i.e., for two consecutive weeks or less).
+TOW code 14 is for residents or clinical fellows who do occasional moonlighting (i.e., for two consecutive weeks or less).
 Those in TOW code 14 who limit their clinical activities to only moonlighting work (locum) for more than two consecutive weeks, must change to a practising physician TOW code and hold a licence/registration acceptable to the regulatory authority (College) in the jurisdiction in which the moonlighting will occur.

 See the Fee Schedule [PDF] for full details on each TOW code.